 Fair Cost: Here we could go on and on for days and days about the value of a gem.
 In the end, this is the dilemma, not only in purchasing a gemstone, but in choosing or evaluating everything in life.
 What is the real value?
 Simply said, the exact cost of a stone should depend on its beauty, rarity and, of course, a combination of the 4Cs .

-of the Planetary Gems Co.
-The use of such photos by others is illegal and these parties will be liable of use of copyrighted material and persecuted by the extent of laws.
+All rights reserved.
+Gemstones, jewelry photos & jewelry designs are sole, intellectual property of the Planetary Gems International Co.
+The use of such photos & designs by others in any web activity or real implementation is illegal, and these parties will be liable of use of copyrighted material and persecuted by the extent of laws.
+All prices subject to change without notice, due to constant fluctuation of bank-notes, supply-demand of colored stones and gold prices.

 Hit Counter